Pascua Yaqui Tribe: Federal recognition and reservation land

 The Pascua Yaqui Tribe of Arizona received designation as a historical tribe in 1994.
 In 1988 the Tribe's first constitution was approved.
 The Pascua Yaqui Reservation (32°06′56″N 110°04′48″W) is located in Pima County, in the southwestern part of the Tucson metropolitan area, amidst the suburban communities of Drexel Heights and Valencia West, and adjacent to the eastern section of the Tohono O'odham Indian Reservation, known as the San Xavier Indian Reservation.
 It has a land area of 4.832 km² (1.8657 sq mi, or 1,194 acres), and a 2000 census resident population of 3,315 persons, over 90 percent of whom are Native Americans.
 The community is governed by a chairman, a vice chairman and nine tribal council members.
-Police protection is provided by the Tribal Police Department, and fire protection is provided by six full-time firefighters and four reserves.
+Police protection is provided by the Tribal Police Department, and fire protection is provided by full-time firefighters and reserves.

 Religion

 Though many members of the tribe adhere to Christian teachings, predominantly Catholicism, the culture of the Pascua Yaqui has preserved a rich legacy of native cultural elements that have survived the influence of missionaries.
 The Tribe has accepted political integration into American society but continues to retain much of their former religious and cultural ways of life.

 The Yaqui people have a rich oral history related to their past and worldview that is passed down from one generation to the next.

 Complexities occur for the preservation of Yaqui religious tradition considering that the Yaqui people are divided by an international boundary.
 The majority, if not all, of the Yaqui ceremonial leaders are located in Mexico and must cross the border between the United States and Mexico in order for Yaqui ceremonies to be held in accordance with annual calendars.